fartem/repository-rules/commit-convention/COMMIT_CONVENTION.md

 1. always delete development branches;
 2. always push squashed commit to `master`.

-### As contributor
+### As a contributor

-1. copy the project files from the repository to a workspace;
+1. clone a project from a repository to local workspace;
 2. create a new branch for an update;
 3. complete the update;
 4. perform a Code Review;
-5. create a Pull Request to original repository.
+5. create a Pull Request to the original repository.

 ## Merge all dev branches in master